Cleveland Buckeyes: Founding

 The Buckeyes were established in 1942 as the Buckeyes Baseball Club, established initially in Cincinnati, Ohio (Ohio being the Buckeye State), scheduling seven league games in Cincinnati and nine in Cleveland, plus another five in Meadville, Pennsylvania.
 The following season, owner Ernest White of Erie made Cleveland the team's home city, where they played their games at League Park.

 Glory years

 While in Cleveland, the team achieved great success, including winning a pair of Negro American League championships (1945, 1947) and a Negro League World Series title in 1945.

 Decline and demise

 In 1949 the team moved again, to Louisville, Kentucky, but it was to no avail and the Louisville Buckeyes returned to Cleveland for the first two months of the 1950 season before disbanding.

+Players

 Home fields

 The Buckeyes played their inaugural season's home games at Crosley Field in Cincinnati.
 After one season, they moved upstate to Cleveland and played at League Park until their demise, except for 1949 when they played at Parkway Field in Louisville, Kentucky.